netdata/blog/blog/2023-11-03-netdata-best-practices/index.md

 6. **Disable Machine Learning (ML) on Child Nodes:**
    - The ML feature consumes additional CPU resources.
 It can be disabled on child nodes to ensure that resources are dedicated to the essential tasks of the production environment.
-   - Reserve ML capabilities for parent nodes or systems where resources are less constrained.
+   - Reserve ML capabilities for Parent nodes or systems where resources are less constrained.

 7. **Run Netdata Behind a Proxy:**
    - Using a reverse proxy like Nginx can improve the robustness of connections and data transmission efficiency.